What is a meniscal tear?

 How much pain will I experience after meniscal surgery?

 Most patients are pleasantly surprised at how little pain they have after surgery.
-This is because local anaesthetic is injected around the wound during the procedure and it is performed arthroscopically (ie. key hole surgery) which is less invasive.
+This is because the local anaesthetic is injected around the wound during the procedure and it is performed arthroscopically (i.e., keyhole surgery), which is less invasive.
 You will be provided with adequate analgesics to take at home.

 What are the risks of having a knee arthroscopy for a meniscal repair?

 - Joint stiffness

-This is an extremely rare condition that is not entirely understood but can cause unexplained and excessive pain and stiffness after surgery (or even after trivial injury).
+- Reflex sympathetic dystrophy: This is an extremely rare condition that is not entirely understood, but can cause unexplained, and excessive pain and stiffness after surgery (or even after trivial injury).